Isotope separation: Separative work unit

-If, for example, you begin with 100 kilograms (220 pounds) of natural uranium, it takes about 60 SWU to produce 10 kilograms (22 pounds) of uranium enriched in U-235 content to 4.5%.
+If, for example, for 100 kilograms (220 pounds) of natural uranium, it takes about 60 SWU to produce 10 kilograms (22 pounds) of uranium enriched in U-235 content to 4.5%.

 Isotope separators for research

 Radioactive beams of specific isotopes are widely used in the fields of experimental physics, biology and materials science.
 The production and formation of these radioactive atoms into an ionic beam for study is an entire field of research carried out at many laboratories throughout the world.
 The first isotope separator was developed at the Copenhagen Cyclotron by Bohr and coworkers using the principle of electromagnetic separation.
 Today, there are many laboratories around the world that supply beams of radioactive ions for use.

 Arguably the principal Isotope Separator On Line (ISOL) is ISOLDE at CERN, which is a joint European facility spread across the Franco-Swiss border near the city of Geneva.
 This laboratory uses mainly proton spallation of uranium carbide targets to produce a wide range of radioactive fission fragments that are not found naturally on earth.
 During spallation (bombardment with high energy protons), a uranium carbide target is heated to several thousand degrees so that radioactive atoms produced in the nuclear reaction are released.

 Once out of the target, the vapour of radioactive atoms travels to an ionizer cavity.
 This ionizer cavity is a thin tube made of a refractory metal with a high work function allowing for collisions with the walls to liberate a single electron from a free atom (surface ionization effect).
 Once ionized, the radioactive species are accelerated by an electrostatic field and injected into an electromagnetic separator.
 As ions entering the separator are of approximately equal energy, those ions with a smaller mass will be deflected by the magnetic field by a greater amount than those with a heavier mass.
 This differing radius of curvature allows for isobaric purification to take place.

 Once purified isobarically, the ion beam is then sent to the individual experiments.
 In order to increase the purity of the isobaric beam, laser ionization can take place inside the ionizer cavity to selectively ionize a single element chain of interest.
 At CERN, this device is called the Resonance Ionization Laser Ion Source (RILIS).
 Currently over 60% of all experiments opt to use the RILIS to increase the purity of radioactive beams.